co-creative-spaces/cccp/agents/SpireMuse_CCCP/README.md

-# Spire Muse v1.0
+# CCCP v1.0

-A Virtual Musical Partner for Creative Brainstorming

-by Notto J. W. Thelle
+by Notto J. W. Thelle and Bernt Isak Wærstad

+CCCP is an acronym for Co-Creative Communication Platform.
+CCCP is a work-in-progress musical agent platform for improvisational co-performance.
+It can be trained on any audio material, although we have only tested it on a limited range of material so far.
+CCCP is an audio in, audio out platform, and works with a large set of features extracted from the audio.
+The details of this can be learned in papers that are linked below.

+CCCP borrows some core concepts from other musical agent systems in addition to featuring new concepts:
-using MASOM (Musical Agent based on Self-Organizing Maps) v2.0.2 by Kıvanç Tatar
+- The self-organizing map (SOM) training module and Factor Oracle sequence modeling using SOM nodes is based on MASOM (Musical Agent based on Self-Organizing Maps) v2.0.2 by Kıvanç Tatar.
+The feature extraction required prior to the SOM training is also built upon MASOM, but is substantially modified.
 For the original version of MASOM, go to https://github.com/ktatar/MASOM
+- The long-form machine listening principle based on extracting and cataloging so-called chroma transtion matrices, as well as the principle of the agents being capable of displaying leading and following behaviors using different interactive modes is based upon Spire Muse by Notto J. W. Thelle.
+For the original version of Spire Muse, go to https://github.com/sirnotto/SpireMuse
+- The phrase extractor module of CCCP is an extension by Bernt Isak Wærstad, and requires setting up an MQTT connection in Python.

+We view CCCP as an open-source communal effort, and we encourage other developers to fork this repo and build their own versions of the platform.
+As we have done above, we would appreciate if contributors are credited.

-### Spire Muse vs. MASOM
+### CCCP vs. Spire Muse vs. MASOM

-This version of MASOM has been modified to work with the Spire Muse interface.
-The training module (including all the files in the Training folder) is essentially a modified version of MASOM.
-The run-time module (everything in the Run folder) is the Spire Muse agent, a new creation by Notto J. W. Thelle.
+Most of the Max patches in the training module are essentially modified versions of the MASOM patches.
+The patches in the run-time module (everything in the Run folder) are a combination of patches created by Notto J. W. Thelle and Bernt Isak Wærstad.
 To make the distinction clear, the Max patches in the Run folder have a completely different design than the ones in the Traning folder.
+The CCCP platform and interface is based on Spire Muse, but is more geared toward live improvisation.
+In contrast to Spire Muse, CCCP features polyphony, stereo panning, and a new technique for phrase extraction.

 ---

-Spire Muse is co-creative musical agent that engages in different kinds of interactive behaviors and stylistic responses.
-The software utilizes corpora of solo instrumental performances encoded as self-organized maps and outputs slices of the corpora as concatenated, remodelled audio sequences.
-Transitions between the agent’s behaviors are partially automated, and the interface enables the negotiation of these transitions through feedback buttons that signal approval, force reversions to previous behaviors, or request change.
-Styles of musical responses are embedded in a pre-trained latent space, emergent in the interaction, and may be influenced through the weighting of rhythmic, spectral, harmonic and melodic features.
-The training and run-time modules utilize the MASOM agent architecture.
+CCCP is co-creative musical agent platform that engages in different kinds of interactive behaviors and stylistic responses.
+The software utilizes corpora of instrumental performances encoded as self-organized maps and outputs slices of the corpora as concatenated, remodelled audio sequences.
+Transitions between the agent’s behaviors may be automated (Auto Modes) or set manually (Manual Modes).
+In Auto Modes, the interface enables the negotiation of these transitions through feedback buttons that signal approval, force reversions to previous behaviors, or request change.
+Styles of musical responses are embedded in a pre-trained latent space, emergent in the interaction, and may be influenced through the weighting of rhythmic, spectral, harmonic, melodic, and loudness features.

-Spire Muse is designed to encourage creative exploration and defer cognitive deliberation.
+CCCP is designed to encourage creative exploration and defer cognitive deliberation (give the agents enough space and learn to adapt).
 The musical response type is embedded in the latent memory space and activated through interactive behaviors ranging from highly reactive to the user’s input to largely independent.
 The musical direction can be influenced indirectly through weighting rhythmic, spectral, melodic and harmonic features.

 Install following MAX packages from the package manager: